 Error("Error during the deletion.
 The message was not deleted")

 // Read the next unread message

 IF NOT EmailReadNext(SessionNum, "NOT READ") THEN

 Step 4: Closing the email session

-When the management of incoming and outgoing emails is completed, that session is closed by EmailCloseSession
+Once the management of incoming and outgoing emails is completed, the session is closed with EmailCloseSession

 .
 This function must be the last "email" function used.

 : The following code is a procedure used to close an email session.
 In this code, the SessionNum